hazelcast/hazelcast-nodejs-client/README.md

 # 4. Serialization

-Serialization is the process of converting an object into a stream of bytes to store the object in memory, a file or database, or transmit it through network.
+Serialization is the process of converting an object into a stream of bytes to store the object in the memory, a file or database, or transmit it through the network.
 Its main purpose is to save the state of an object in order to be able to recreate it when needed.
 The reverse process is called deserialization.
 Hazelcast offers you its own native serialization methods.
-You will see these methods throughout the chapter.
+You will see these methods throughout this chapter.

 Hazelcast serializes all your objects before sending them to the server.
 The `boolean`, `number`,`string` and `Long` types are serialized natively and you cannot override this behavior.
-The following table is the conversion of types for Java server side.
+The following table is the conversion of types for the Java server side.

 | Node.js | Java                                |
 |---------|-------------------------------------|